-Xcaret Park (pronounced ish-ka-ret) is a 250-acre "eco-archaeological theme park" in the Riviera Maya offering aquatic activities, natural and cultural attractions, and shows.
+Xcaret Park (pronounced ish-ka-ret) is a 250-acre "eco-archaeological theme park" in the Riviera Maya offering over 50 attractions including aquatic activities, natural and cultural attractions, as well as shows.
 This park has elements of a water park, aquarium, zoo, museum, and cultural center, all combined in one expansive complex.

 Regional Wildlife Breeding Area and Aviary

-The Regional Wildlife Breeding Area and Aviary at Xcaret is a must-see.
-It's close to the entrance, (on the left after you enter the park).
-Here you will be able to see a wide variety of bird species, including lots of scarlet and green macaws, tucans, and flamingos, as well as some other animals, like deer and crocodiles.
+The Regional Wildlife Breeding Area and Aviary at Xcaret is a must-see for bird lovers.
+It's very close to the park entrance (on the left after you enter the park).
+Here you will be able to see a wide variety of bird species, including lots of scarlet and green macaws, toucans, and flamingos, as well as some other animals, like deer and crocodiles.

 Xcaret began a macaw breeding program in 1993 with both scarlet macaws and green macaws.
 The park was awarded a Guinness World Record for the most macaws born in one place - for the 105 macaws born at the park in 2009.
 Xcaret is now home to over 700 macaws, and in 2013 Xcaret began a program to release some of their macaws into the wild.
 Read more about the Xcaret macaw release program.